jSaucedoOjeda/js-calculator/README.md

 # js-calculator

-A simple calculator made with javascript and css
+It's just a basic calculator manipulating HTML through JS with some cool details